Quick Start Guide

 Here is what you need to get started using Tunnelblick:

-You may see a message saying that "'Tunnelblick.app' is an application downloaded from the Internet.
+You may see a message saying that "'Tunnelblick' is an application downloaded from the Internet.
 Are you sure you want to open it?".
 Click "Open".

-You will be asked if you want to install/reinstall/upgrade/downgrade Tunnelblick.
-Enter an administrator username and password and click "Install" to install Tunnelblick to your Applications folder.
-If you are reinstalling, upgrading, or downgrading, your current copy of Tunnelblick will be put in the Trash before it is replaced.
+You will be asked if you want to allow Tunnelblick to be installed in Applications.
+Enter an administrator username and password and click "OK".
+You aren't giving Tunnelblick your password, you are giving it to macOS, which will then allow Tunnelblick to install itself securely.
+(If you are reinstalling, upgrading, or downgrading Tunnelblick, your current copy of Tunnelblick will be put in the Trash before it is replaced.)

 To launch Tunnelblick, double-click Tunnelblick in the Applications folder.

 Once Tunnelblick has been launched, you control it from the Tunnelblick icon in the Status Bar at the top of your screen.
-The Tunnelblick icon is usually placed between the time and the Spotlight icon.
 When no VPN connection is active, the icon is dim.

-If you click on the icon, you'll see a drop down menu.
-The menu has
+If you click on the icon, you'll expose Tunnelblick's drop down menu.
+You can also expose the drop down menu by pressing Command-Option-F1.

-You may use the standard keyboard shortcuts in the "Details" window: Command-C, Command-X, and Command-V for copy, cut, and paste; and Command-A, Command-M, Command-W, and Command-Q to select all the text in the log that is currently being displayed, minimize the window to the dock, close the window, and quit the program.
+You may use the standard keyboard shortcuts in the "Details" window: Command-M, Command-W, and Command-Q to minimize the window to the dock, close the window, and quit the program.

 Connecting to a VPN